JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

-The Minister of Justice meets periodically with the Chairs of all Committees for an exchange of views concerning the operations of the judicial appointments process.
+The Minister of Justice may meet periodically with the Chairs of all Committees for an exchange of views concerning the operations of the judicial appointments process.

 These meetings are arranged by the Commissioner for Federal Judicial Affairs, and usually take place in Ottawa.
 Travel and other expenses to attend these meetings are reimbursed.

-The Committees are asked to assess lawyer candidates on the basis of two categories - "recommended" or "unable to recommend" for appointment.
+The Committees are asked to assess all candidates on the basis of three (3) categories - "recommended", "highly recommended" or "unable to recommend" for appointment.
 These categories reflect the advisory nature of the Committee process.

 Candidates are notified of the date they were assessed by the Committee.
 They are not provided with the results of the assessment, which are confidential and solely for the Minister’s use.

-Assessments are valid for a period of 2 years.
-A new Personal History Form must be submitted prior to the expiry date if a candidate continues to be interested in a judicial appointment after the expiry date.
-In that case a new assessment is undertaken by the Committee and a previous recommendation remains valid until the new assessment is completed.
-If the new assessment is different than the previous one, supporting comments must be provided by the Committee.
+Assessments are valid for a period of three (3) years.
+A new Questionnaire must be submitted during the three (3) months preceding the expiry date if a candidate continues to be interested in a judicial appointment.
+In that case a new assessment is undertaken by the Committee and a prior "recommended" or "highly recommended" assessment remains valid until the new assessment is completed.

 Commissioner for Federal Judicial Affairs and Executive Director, Judicial Appointments

-The Commissioner for Federal Judicial Affairs has overall responsibility for the administration of the appointments process on behalf of the Minister of Justice.
-The Commissioner is expected to carry out his responsibilities in such a way as to ensure that the system treats all candidates for judicial office fairly and equitably.
+The Commissioner for Federal Judicial Affairs has overall responsibility for the administration of the judicial appointments process on behalf of the Government.
+The Commissioner is expected to carry out his or her responsibilities in such a way as to ensure that the system treats all candidates for judicial office fairly and equitably.

-The Commissioner's responsibility is exercised directly or by his delegate, which would normally be the Executive Director, Judicial Appointments.
+The Commissioner’s responsibility is exercised directly or by his or her delegate, which would normally be the Executive Director, Judicial Appointments.

 The Commissioner or the Executive Director, Judicial Appointments must attend every Committee meeting as an ex officio member, and serves as the link between the Minister and the Committees.
 All communications between the Minister and the Committees are effected through the Commissioner or the Executive Director, Judicial Appointments.
 They assist the Committee Chair with the agenda regarding the assessments to be completed at each meeting, with the information required for each assessment and with all services required by the Committee.

-It is the Commissioner's and the Executive Director's particular responsibility, on behalf of the Minister, to ensure that all assessments are completed expeditiously and thoroughly.
+It is the Commissioner’s and the Executive Director’s particular responsibility, on behalf of the Government, to ensure that all assessments are completed expeditiously and thoroughly.

 To provide assurance of its authenticity, each candidate’s assessment is certified by the Commissioner or the Executive Director, Judicial Appointments prior to submission to the Minister of Justice.

-The judicial appointees of the Judicial Advisory Committees act as Chairs of their respective Committees for the duration of the Committee's mandate.
+At the first meeting of the Judicial Advisory Committees, the members must elect a Chair of the Committee.
 A Vice-Chair may be elected to act in the absence of the Chair.